 Senior Frontend Developer at Ideamotive.

-Being an interdisciplinary and sophisticated field on the edge of UX design, graphic design and coding, web development seems hard to be augmented or automated in any viable ways.
+Being an interdisciplinary and sophisticated field on the edge of UX design, graphic design, and coding, web development seems hard to be augmented or automated in any viable way.
 One of the ways is to use an automated generator similar to Wix or Webwave, but there are multiple concerns regarding SEO optimization or the limited abilities of this type of tool.

 Artificial Intelligence (AI) is commonly seen as a tech giant's plaything or a startup fixation, that requires gargantuan amounts of data to deliver results.
 Also, the technologies behind that can be seen as mysterious and foggy - no one knows exactly how a particular neural network is making its decisions.

 What’s more, popular culture serves multiple interpretations and visions of the artificial intelligence-dominated future.
 Visions vary from apocalyptic to dystopian with little to no optimistic vision.
 But the engineer behind the modern AI-powered solution clearly sees that AI and Machine Learning is nothing but the next tool to use, no more magical, mysterious or malicious than the creator wills it to be, with all the limitations of a computer program.